-- Work with the Full Partnership and sub-groups to ensure focus on children's and families voices in all MSCP activity. - Chairing an annual Section 11 (of the Children Act) peer review session of partner duties, to scrutinise partners progress in taking actions to improve from previous review. - Research, feedback and challenge to partners on issues raised nationally - including learning from cases via the National Child Safeguarding Review Panel, and reviews such as the Care Review. - Disseminating learning from previous scrutiny on sexual violence and harassment in schools and colleges, including via visual summary poster (see below).
-Presenting annual report to Overview and Scrutiny Panel, - Presenting annual report to Overview and Scrutiny Panel, responding to debate and raising awareness of key safeguarding issues. - Review and input to 21-22 MSCP Annual Report, ensuring a focus on assessing impact on children.
+- Work with the Full Partnership and sub-groups to ensure focus on children's and families voices in all MSCP activity. - Chairing an annual Section 11 (of the Children Act) peer review session of partner duties, to scrutinise partners progress in taking actions to improve from previous review. - Research, feedback and challenge to partners on issues raised nationally - including learning from cases via the National Child Safeguarding Review Panel, and reviews such as the Care Review. - Disseminating learning from previous scrutiny on sexual violence and harassment in schools and colleges, including via visual summary poster (see below). - Presenting annual report to Overview and Scrutiny Panel, responding to debate and raising awareness of key safeguarding issues. - Review and input to 21-22 MSCP Annual Report, ensuring a focus on assessing impact on children.